 • Plan for two hours (120 minutes) of content.
 We suggest 2-4 speakers plus time for Q&A.

 • A small fee will be collected from course attendees to cover the cost of breakfast and offset the cost to speakers of preparing for the course.
+CE speakers will receive complimentary registration to the meeting.

 • The organizing committee would like to encourage practical applied or experiential proposals.
 Computational hands-on learning, data evaluation exercises, and audience participation are strongly encouraged and should be reflected in your proposal.
 Support from the conference organizers may be available for participatory elements.